raulhigueras/tech-debt-NLP-analysis/README.md

 ```

 ### Data Exploration
-The data exploration part is all contained in the notebook `001-exploration.ipnb`.
+The data exploration part is all contained in the notebook `001-exploration.ipynb`.
 To see the whole analysis, just run the notebook from the start of the document.

 > ❗️ Warning
 >
 > Make sure to include both versions of the databases (`td_V1.bd` and `td_V2.bd`) in the folder `data/raw`.

-### 🚧 Data Preprocessing 🚧
+### Data Preprocessing
 To generate the processed dataset, run the following command:
 ```{bash}
 make data
 ```

+The NLP preprocessing techniques are detailed and explained in the notebook `002-preprocessing.ipynb`.

 ### 🚧 Modeling 🚧
 WIP